rlee32/lkhq/readme.txt

 3. Increase inter-iteration efficiency by skipping searches that cannot result in any changes.
     Associate every point with a box that covers the entire domain that was explored in its k-opt search.
     Then redo the search for said point only if changed points fall within said box.

+4. Only take steps that have the possibility of becoming feasible moves.
+This avoids the potentially numerous and costly feasibility checks (especially as k increases).

 Compilation:
 1. Make sure "CXX" in "makefile" is set to the desired compiler.